Medtech's 2016 stock surge confronts second-quarter test

-NEW YORK (Reuters) - Shares of many U.S. companies that produce prescription medicines have been under pressure this year, but the picture has been rosier for makers of pacemakers, knee replacements and other medical devices.
+NEW YORK, July 8 (Reuters) - Shares of many U.S. companies that produce prescription medicines have been under pressure this year, but the picture has been rosier for makers of pacemakers, knee replacements and other medical devices.

 While biotechnology and specialty pharmaceutical companies endure scrutiny over drug costs, medical device companies have avoided that glare.
 Their sterling first-quarter results have also helped draw investors seeking safety in healthcare.